Mcpoofy/jekyll-now/_posts/2016-07-24-WeekSeven.md

 I would warn you, that if you are busy a large amount of time or do not have a large amount of time to commit, you shouldn't take this class.
 While the easy projects are doable in a "small" amount of time, the larger and harder projects require a large amount of time and the majority of your time while you are working on them, and they are also group based.
-Several members of my group were working on other projects during this time and you do not want to do this, you end up working 24/7 to complete both projects on time, and have little time to do anything else.
+Several members of my group were working on other projects during this time and you do not want to do this, you end up working 24/7 to complete everything on time, and have little time to do anything else.

 **End**
 Besides that, the projects were pretty interesting and you learn a large amount of information from Downing and the projects, and I would